If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 Signs of Schizophrenia

-There are several different types of schizophrenia and each affects a wide range of functions like thinking, emotions, and behavior.
+There are several different types of schizophrenia, and each affects a wide range of functions like thinking, emotions, and behavior.
 It makes the person believe that they’re experiencing an alternate or fake reality with a warped view of what’s real and what isn’t.
-Unfortunately, this makes it difficult for doctors to diagnose this disorder because individuals who have it aren’t aware that they’re ill, and therefore won’t know to ask for help.
-Because this condition can quickly worsen without help from a mental health program, it’s important to know the signs of schizophrenia.
+Unfortunately, this makes it difficult for doctors to diagnose schizophrenia because individuals who have it aren’t aware that they’re ill and, therefore, won’t know to ask for help.
+Because this condition can quickly worsen without professional care, it’s important to know the early warning signs of schizophrenia.

 Signs of Schizophrenia in Teens